Prometheus-X-association/lomct/docs/design-document.md

 **Features**:

+The LOMCT interacts with one or more Learning Records Stores.
+This LRS is deployed by an organization.
+Each organization will have its own metadata ecosystem, which can be shared at business model level in the dataspace.
+Data sent from the LOMCT to the LRS belongs to the organization holding the LRS.
+This implies :
+- The organization gives access to its LRS to the desired individuals.
+- Anyone with the LRS “source link” and “source basic auth” can post and view LRS metadata.
+- LOMCT does not manage the validation of edit proposals and reviews.
+Everything is sent to the targeted LRS with no particular status.
+- The organization must moderate edit proposals and reviews of its LRS.
+LOMCT does not offer this service.

+The Inokufu organization will offer an additional metadata moderation service.

 - **Submit metadata edit proposal of a Learning object (LO) by an individual** \
 Each Learning Object (video, article, podcast, …) is described by metadata: title, description, category, type, level, etc. Sometimes the metadata is wrong or missing.
-With LOMCT, each user can submit a metadata edit proposal. \
+With LOMCT, each user can submit a metadata edit proposal.
+Once the proposal has been sent, the individual cannot edit it.
+The only way to modify/delete this metadata is via the LRS, by the LRS holder.\
 	Path: \
 		- "The individual is confronted with a resource that has few or incorrect metadata" \
 		- "The individual opens the LOMCT" \